-The Internet is full of success stories.
-To balance things out I’ll share the story of one of our colossal fails.
-Here’s how we redesigned one of our services and lost 47% of its users in the process.
+The Web is full of success stories.
+To balance things out I’ll share 5 case studies of website redesign failures (including the story of one of our colossal fails).
+Let’s start with how we redesigned one of our services and lost almost half of user engagement in the process.

 For the last 3 years it looked like this:

 Apparently, it took us a few years to realize that the best time to fulfill a need is right as it arises.
 Just like people forgetting to buy milk while shopping, they forgot about the menu link when they needed an icon.

 - Add 2 new features – fast track orders and custom orders

 - Replace an old design, making it minimalistic and modern

 - Save our designers time they wasted on administrative tasks

 - 50% drop in user engagement for requested icons

 - 50% drop in user engagement for votes